 Dutch Gap Conservation Area – Hiking Near Richmond

-There’s a marker for the Citie of Henricus on the attractions sign along I-95 that I’ve often wondered about.
+There’s a marker for the Citie of Henricus on the attractions sign along I-95 just south of Richmond that I’ve often wondered about.
 Turns out there’s an entire conservation area surrounding the living history museum.
 The Dutch Gap Conservation Area has awesome hiking trails with water views.
 Recently I took our dog, Gimli, there for a hike.

 This post contains affiliate links.
 I make a commission for purchases made through those links.